ingewortel/artistoo/manual/introCPM.md

 # An introduction to the CPM

 This tutorial provides a brief introduction to the Cellular Potts Model (CPM) framework.
-This intro is not specific to CPMjs, but aims to provide a general overview of how CPMs work and to give you a feel for what the parameters mean.
+This intro is not specific to Artistoo, but aims to provide a general overview of how CPMs work and to give you a feel for what the parameters mean.
 If you are already familiar with the CPM, this tutorial is probably not for you;
 feel free to skip ahead to the more technical tutorials.